Lip and Tongue Tie

 Assessment of tongue and lip tie:

 Diagnosis of TOTs (tethered oral tissues) can only be made by a medical doctor or a dentist.
-However, Dr. Andy is trained in TOTs can relay her clinical impression and guide you to the appropriate and best referrals for further diagnosis.
+However, Dr. Andy is trained in TOTs can relay her clinical impression and guide you to the appropriate and best referrals for further diagnosis and treatment.
 To be noted, TOTs care is not included in any care provider’s general education, but must be sought out via continuing education.
 Dr. Andy has such additional education and experience to serve your baby best.

 Benefits of care: